Altemista/EdgeFactory/README.md

     - go to the folder where the compose file is and run over terminal: ```docker-compose up```
     - this will download and start the containers.
     - after this it will start the environment and the simulation will do the jobs.
+    - during the simulation you can see how the jobs are processed.
+Just open the table over the browser or look at the terminal.

 5. When the joblist is done it will upload an **csv file** to the storage container in the cloud.